-Well, the PhotoPass allows Disney PhotoPass photographers to capture your photos at select locations, such as entry upon most of the parks, and with the Disney Characters.
-HOWEVER, you have to pay for each photo individually if you like them.
-You can view them for FREE but they aren’t free for you to download.
+Well, PhotoPass allows Disney PhotoPass photographers to capture your photos at select locations, such as entry into most of the parks and with the Disney characters.
+However, you have to pay for each photo individually if you like them.
+You can view them for free, but they aren’t free for you to download.
 If this is your very first visit and you want as many photos as possible, this will add up very quickly.
 So what do I suggest?
 I suggest buying the Disney Memory Maker.

 If you’re planning on visiting Disney and getting as many photos as you can, then the Disney Memory Maker is the way to go.
-On this very last visit we had the Disney PhotoPass photographers take as many photos as we had time for.
-Madison wasn’t interested in getting repeat photos of characters even if they were in a different park and had no interest in getting photos at all at Disney’s Animal Kingdom.
+On this very last visit, we had the Disney PhotoPass photographers take as many photos as we had time for.
+Madison wasn’t interested in getting repeat photos of characters, even if they were in a different park, and had no interest in getting photos at all at Disney’s Animal Kingdom.
 However, at the end of our trip, I had a whopping total of 554 photos!!
 Disney also gave us a bonus of 116 photos of each of the parks as bonuses.
 Can you imagine how much 554 photos would cost if I wanted them all?
-Do you know how much it cost me with the Disney’s Memory Maker? $149!!
+Do you know how much it cost me to use Disney’s Memory Maker? $149!!

 So how does the Disney’s Memory Maker really work?